-In the TV show Schitt’s Creek – now showing on Netflix after a six year run on Canadian and U.S. television – the wealthy Rose family are left destitute when their business manager is charged with embezzlement.
+In the TV show Schitt’s Creek, the wealthy Rose family are left destitute when their business manager is charged with embezzlement.
 They end up moving to a small American town, called Schitt’s Creek, where they live in the local motel.
 Despite a rocky start to their new life, the Roses soon find the town’s folk accept them for who they are, rather than for how much money they might, or might not, have.
 This acceptance extends to the Rose’s bisexual son David, who finds love in Schitt’s Creek, when he couldn’t find it in New York.

 I loved the show, but there was something about it that puzzled me.
 Why was this small American town so liberal and tolerant?
 In reality, rural America was a generous source of votes for Donald Trump.
 Election maps show a stark divide between liberal, densely populated cities and conservative, sparsely populated countryside.
 Social scientist, Jonathan Rodden of Stanford University has recently published a book, called Why Cities Lose, trying to explain this split.
 There are various theories – some going back into history: one idea suggests that people with personalities more open to new experience headed for the nineteenth century’s emerging industrial towns, while those of a more cautious, conservative bent tended to stay on the farm.